Where are Texwrap machines manufactured?

 What are the differences among the various Texwrap flighted conveyor styles?

-The HFC conveyor is a dual chain design which allows complete control of the motion of the lugs.
+The High Speed Flighted Conveyor is a dual chain design which allows complete control of the motion of the lugs.
 In this design, the lugs or pins push the product to the end and then drop cleanly away with no forward or backward movement to affect the product.
 This conveyor is limited to a lug height of 3 inches or less.

-The HFCB flighted conveyor is a true “box-motion” design.
+The Heavy Duty Lug Conveyor is a true “box-motion” design.
 This allows for taller lugs which push all the way to the end and then drop straight vertically with no forward or backward tilt.

-The multipacking conveyor MPFC uses horizontal bars connected to chains on either side of the conveyor in place of vertical lugs to move groups of product such as boxes, bottles or jars to the wrapper infeed to be combined as a single pack.
+The Multi-packer Conveyor uses horizontal bars connected to chains on either side of the conveyor in place of vertical lugs to move groups of product such as boxes, bottles or jars to the wrapper infeed to be combined as a single pack.

 Does Texwrap offer film splicing options to help reduce roll changeover time?